This post is part of the technical series introducing Azara.

 A lot of the “It doesn’t work” is because requirements are poorly dictated to the LLM.
 There’s a lot of nuance and real world interaction that actually happens between people that isn’t captured when trying to give commands to an AI system.

-Asking your Agent to “create an HR onboarding workflow” is not necessarily going to result in the correct output - it will be generic, miss obvious (to the user) steps, and not be tailored to their expectations.
+Asking your Agent to “create an HR onboarding workflow” is not necessarily going to result in the correct output - it will be generic, and miss obvious steps (to the user), and not be tailored to their expectations.

 However, it is up to us as developers to understand that users who are not technical are not used to having to give detailed requirements, especially before even getting first results back.